 You will need metal tin snips, sharpie marker, tape measure, 2×4 boards and other scrap lumber in 2×8 or 2×10 boards (or a lot of small 2 x 4 as filler), screws, electric drill and sheet metal or metal siding.
-Flex seal Paint (white or black) and caulk.
+Flex seal Paint (or similar product – white or black) and caulk.

 1. Frame the Door Opening

 Each side of the chicken door frame should be double 2 x 4 stud.
 The human doorway was built double stud also, and windows with stud support and header.
 The double studs around the chicken door are for added strength.
 A stronger frame can resist foxes, raccoons and other predators – so don't skimp around the door.

 - We used leftover 2 x 10 lumber from the other human door headers to create a mini header.
 To get it flush, we used some plywood and shims.
 That 2 x 10 is what the hinges connect to.